OmarAlterkait/nuSQUIDSDecay/README.md

 To run the examples, change directories to examples/ and execute the examples there.
 This is done to satisfy the relative paths pointing to the fluxes/ and output/ directories.
-Both examples will read input fluxes from the fluxes/ directory, and write both initial and final fluxes from kaon and pion channels to text files in output/.
-The format of each line of the output file is: cos(zenith angle)   neutrino energy(eV)   nu_mu flux   nu_mu_bar flux
+The main file to run is uBFlux_example The format of each line of the output file is: neutrino energy(eV)   nu_e flux   nu_e_bar flux   nu_mu flux   nu_mu_bar flux

 More flux flavors can be output simply by modifying the WriteFlux() function in the example source files appropriately.

 //----------------------------------------------------------------------------//

-For more information please email:
+For more information you can email me:

+Omar Alterkait (omar.alterkait@tufts.edu)

+Or email original repository authors:

 Alexander (Zander) Moss (zander@caltech.edu)
 Marjon Moulai (marjon@mit.edu)